 The latter systems support transparency only for languages that do not allow

 How does a client machine identify the server?
-We can associate each interface definition with a global type name, T. Each server that implements the interface creates an instance, I of T. An instance is implemented by some process P on some host H. There is a spectrum of binding strategies possible, based on the binding awareness in the client program:
+We can associate each interface definition with a global type name, T. Also we can associate each implementation of T with a global instance name, I. An instance is implemented by some process P on some host H. There is a spectrum of binding strategies possible, based on the binding awareness in the client program:

 One extreme approach is for the client program to simply identify which interfaces types it is using.
 The server RPC system publishes the interfaces implemented by each server, giving the location (host, process, and interface id) of the implementation.
 The client RPC system chooses one of these published implementations for the interfaces used by the client.
 This is the minimum amount of binding awareness possible since the interface type is necessary to link the client to appropriate generated routines.

-The other extreme is for the client to indicate not only the type of the interface but also the complete location of the implementation in which it is interested (H, P, I).
-This is essentially the approach adopted in Java RMI.
+The other extreme is for the client to indicate not only the type of the interface but also the complete location of the implementation in which it is interested.

 Intermediate choices are to specify some but not all the details of the location, letting the system figure out the unspecified details.
-In particular, a client program can specify H or (H, P).
+In particular, a client program can specify I or (I, H).

 No of Invocations